 - One quart-sized Ziploc bag containing travel-sized products of no more than 3.4 ounces OR

 - A “TSA approved toiletry bag” that is more durable than a Ziploc bag.
-These bags are available on Amazon or department stores.
+These bags are available on Amazon or in some department stores.

-- Pack only the toiletries you will need on the plane in addition to MOSQUITO SPRAY.
-With all other toiletries, you can find the same or similar products at drug stores, grocery stores, or the duty-free shops in the airports (or in the Sephora store is on the same street as the AEF.
+- Pack only the toiletries you will need on the plane in addition to sunscreen and MOSQUITO SPRAY With all other toiletries, you can find the same or similar products at drug stores, grocery stores, or the duty-free shops in the airports.

-- Pack your favorite pads, tampons, and contraceptives.
-You can purchase these items in Florence, but their composition might be different enough to be uncomfortable or otherwise unpleasant.
+Pack your favorite pads, tampons, and contraceptives.
+You can purchase these items in Italy, but their composition might be different enough to be uncomfortable or otherwise unpleasant.

 - Ask your pharmacist to print a list of your medications.
 Bring a month’s supply of your meds with you due to the difficulty of transferring prescriptions internationally.